Semi-local string comparison: algorithmic techniques and applications

 The concept of LCS score is generalised by that of \emph{(weighted) alignment score} (see e.g.\ \cite{Jackson_Aluru:06}).
 An \emph{alignment} of strings $a$, $b$ is obtained by putting a subsequence of $a$ into one-to-one correspondence with a (not necessarily identical) subsequence of $b$, character by character and respecting the index order.
 The corresponding pair of characters, one from $a$ and the other from $b$, are said to be \emph{aligned}.
 A character that is not aligned against a character of another string is said to be aligned against a \emph{gap} in that string.
-Each of the resulting character alignments is given a real \emph{weight}: \begin{itemize} \item a pair of aligned matching characters has weight $\wmatch \geq 0$; \item a pair of aligned mismatching characters has weight $\wmismatch < \wmatch$; \item a gap-character or character-gap pair has weight $\wgap \leq \tHalf\wmismatch$; it is normally assumed that $\wgap \leq 0$. \end{itemize} The intuition behind the weight inequalities is as follows: aligning a matching pair of characters is always better than aligning a mismatching pair of characters, which in its turn is never worse than leaving both characters unaligned. \begin{definition} The \emph{(weighted) alignment score} for strings $a$, $b$ is the maximum total weight of character pairs in an alignment of $a$ against $b$. \end{definition} \begin{example} The LCS alignment score is given by
+Each of the resulting character alignments is given a real \emph{weight}: \begin{itemize} \item a pair of aligned matching characters has weight $\wmatch \geq 0$; \item a pair of aligned mismatching characters has weight $\wmismatch < \wmatch$; \item a gap-character or character-gap pair has weight $\wgap \leq \tHalf\wmismatch$; it is normally assumed that $\wgap \leq 0$ (i.e.\ this weight is in fact a penalty). \end{itemize} The intuition behind the weight inequalities is as follows: aligning a matching pair of characters is always better than aligning a mismatching pair of characters, which in its turn is never worse than leaving both characters unaligned (aligned against a gap). \begin{definition} The \emph{(weighted) alignment score} for strings $a$, $b$ is the maximum total weight across all possible alignments of $a$ against $b$. \end{definition} \begin{example} The LCS alignment score is given by

 A slightly more sophisticated alignment score, intended to penalise gaps in DNA sequence alignment, is given by

 Another alignment score used for DNA sequence comparison \cite[Section 1.3]{Chao_Zhang:09} is given by